kelsonic/langsorts/README.md

 # Lang Sort

-This is a web app that will show you the code for various decision trees in multiple programming languages.
+This is a web app that will show you the code for various sorting algorithms in multiple programming languages.

 ## Getting Started